-Naxos ferries connect Cyclades Islands with Greece, Dodecanese Islands, Crete & Aegean Islands with crossings available to Paros, Schinoussa, Thira, Anafi, Katapola, Aegiali, Donoussa, Ios, Iraklia, Koufonissi, Mykonos, Tinos, Andros, Syros, Milos, Folegandros, Sifnos, Sikinos, Kimolos & Kythnos (in Cyclades Islands), Piraeus, Rafina & Kavala (in Greece), Astypalea & Patmos (in Dodecanese Islands), Heraklion (in Crete) & Chios, Fournoi & Limnos (in Aegean Islands).
+Naxos ferries connect Cyclades Islands with Athens, Dodecanese Islands, Crete, Aegean Islands & Greece with crossings available to Paros, Schinoussa, Thira, Anafi, Katapola, Aegiali, Donoussa, Ios, Iraklia, Koufonissi, Mykonos, Tinos, Andros, Syros, Milos, Folegandros, Sifnos, Sikinos, Kimolos & Kythnos (in Cyclades Islands), Piraeus & Rafina (in Athens), Astypalea & Patmos (in Dodecanese Islands), Heraklion (in Crete), Chios, Fournoi & Limnos (in Aegean Islands) & Kavala (in Greece).
 Sailings from Naxos are operated by numerous ferry companies.

 There are up to 72 ferry crossings daily from Naxos with sailing durations starting from 30 minutes.
 Our Naxos ferry summary provides a good guide but for the latest sailing information use our fare search.